ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

 ```

 ## View
-You will now create the index.html file, which will act as the application view.
-Inside the project folder (here that is electron-sample-app) create a new file, index.html.
-Then, modify the file as follows:
+You will now create the `index.html` file, which will act as the application view.
+Inside the `electron-sample-app` project folder create a new file, `index.html` with the contents below:

 ```html
 <!DOCTYPE html>